 Does BBTI work and for whom?

 The meta-analysis reviewed 10 high-quality studies of BBTI with adult patients in the United States.
 Patients ranged in age from 32 to 84 years of age, but the majority were aged over 50.
-Some patients were generally healthy individuals seen in a primary care setting, while others were receiving specialty care for conditions including lung cancer and heart failure.
+Some patients were generally healthy people seen in a primary care setting, while others were receiving specialty care for conditions including lung cancer and heart failure.
 Some struggled with treatment-resistant insomnia.2

 Where to find a BBTI provider

 Since BBTI is a newer treatment, providers are just beginning to be trained to deliver it.
-Many providers who work with military-connected patients (in the VA Healthcare system or at Military Treatment Facilities) provide BBTI within primary care.
+Many providers who work with military-connected patients (in the VA healthcare system or at military treatment facilities) provide BBTI within primary care.